alexholcombe/mixRSVP/dev/developingNotes.md

 # To-do

+* I cast warnings as a character to fix a problem but side effect is getting these messages "Unequal factor levels: coercing to characterbinding character and factor vector, coercing into character vectorbinding character and factor vector"

+This can be investigated in test_analyzeOneCondition's test "can combine results of analyzeOneConditionDf into dataframe"

 * Create simplest possible vignette, to analyze just one condition.
 Basically filter data and then call analyzeOneCondition

 * Does the namespace for annotate()  , ggplot2::annotate somehow get screwed up so you have to specify ggplot2::annotate?